MeldrickWee/AskMyPDF/README.md

 representation of a string of text.
 The information captured refers to the semantic and syntatic meanings when words are used to form a coherent sentence.
 Such embeddings are in the form of a vector of numbers represented in the same latent space.
 By residing in the same latent space, the distance between embeddings can be understood as an indication of their semantic similarity or dissimilarity.
-Using FAISS, developed by Facebook, the embeddings were saved locally as a vector store for efficient similarity search.
+Using Facebook AI Similarity Search (FAISS), developed by Facebook, the embeddings were indexed and saved locally as a vector store for efficient similarity search.

+The first and most basic implementation of the Q&A task in this project is with the RetrievalQAWithSourcesChain class.
+This class is known as a "chain" which allows for question and answering over an index.
+The chain takes an input question and retrieves the most semantically relevant pieces of text (sources).
+The chain then passes the question and sources within a prompt template into the LLM.
+The LLM is able to generate a coherent answer for the user.

+The second more complex implementation is using the ConversationalRetrievalChain class.
+The basic workings of this chain is the same as the first implementation.
+However, it is interesting that this particular chain allows the LLM the ability to "remember" previous questions that were asked by the user.
+Therefore, the LLM is able to generate context-aware answers based on chat history.
+For example, when the question "What is the job of an AI engineer?" is asked, the LLM may reply "According to the context provided, an AI engineer is responsible for building and delivering AI projects on time and on target  by building an effective AI development team.".
+The user can then ask "How does he/she build an effective team?".
+The LLM is able to be aware that "he/she" is referring to the noun
+"AI engineer" asked in the first question when generating its response.

+During the development of this project,

 ## Features